gregofgreg5/magick-ink2020/magic-item-inventory.md

-# Archive of Magic Items
+# An Inventory of Magic Items

 ## Group of items